 As your BP position is now ‘live’ you’ll be able to monitor its performance by accessing the ‘portfolio’ section of your account.
 Here you will get an idea of real-time profit / loss and also see the tools needed to close the position out manually, if and when you want to do that.

 Finding the right broker for you is perhaps the most important part of the process.
 While you can buy BP stock with most brokers on the market today, not all brokers are created equal.

 If you're ready to buy BP shares, you'll need to use a broker that is FCA regulated, has low trading commissions and a reliable trading platform.
+The good news for traders is that there is intense competition between brokers.
+This feeds through in terms of lower costs and fees, and also in upgrades in service levels.
+Broker choice ultimately comes down to personal preference and involves establishing what you really want from a broker.
 Finding one can be an arduous and daunting task, which is why we've hand-picked favourites that tick all of these boxes to help you get started.

 Price moves can make or lose you money in an instant.
 It is also important to monitor administrative costs.
 One fee in particular — overnight financing — accrues daily, so can eat into CFD profits if positions are held for a long time.

 Buying shares outright avoids overnight financing charges and goes some way to how you can make the decision to trade using CFDs or shares.

 |Inactivity Fee details||$10 per month.
 After 12 months||$10 per month.
 After 3 months||$10 per month.
 After 3 months|